 Ribbon Globe Swag Lamp

-Materials: Light yellow coloured spun Rotaflex globe/ball (cellulose acetate).
-Bakelite socket, aluminium lamp socket holder.
+Materials: Light yellow coloured spun Rotaflex (cellulose acetate) globe lampshade with a ribbon design.
+Aluminium lamp socket holder.
+Bakelite E27 socket.

 Cord Length: 60 cm / 23.62”

 Height: 30 cm / 11.81”

 Electricity: 1 bulb E27, 1 x 60 watt maximum, 110/220 volt.